revert-finance/lend-deployment-check/readme.md

 - It will notify you if all source files match or if any differences are found.
 - If differences are found, it will print the diffs for you to inspect.

-## Customizing the Script

-- **Contract Addresses:**

-  - The script contains an array of contract addresses to verify.
-  - You can modify the `contractAddresses` array to include the contracts you wish to verify:

-    ```javascript
-    const contractAddresses = [
-      '0x74e6afef5705beb126c6d3bf46f8fad8f3e07825',
-      '0x9F703BFccd04389725FbaD7Bc50F2E345583d506',
-      // Add other contract addresses here
-    ];
-    ```

-- **Adjusting Delays:**

-  - The script includes a delay between API calls to avoid exceeding rate limits.
-  - If necessary, you can adjust the delay duration in the `sleep` function calls.

-- **Keeping the Cloned Repository:**

-  - If you wish to keep the cloned repository after verification, you can comment out or remove the cleanup step in the script:

-    ```javascript
-    // fs.removeSync(LOCAL_REPO_DIR);
-    ```

 ## Understanding the Verification Process